LiptonLeon/LiptonLeon/README.md

 # About me #
 ### Hello! 😄

-I am currently studying Computer Science at Lodz University of Technology and learning how to make cool games.
-My engine of choice is Godot, but I have experience with Unity and Unreal as well.
+Bachelor of Computer Science at Technical University of Lodz.
+Fan of racing games and DnD.
+I've started my gamdev journey 4 years ago.
+My first (and favourite) engine is Godot, but currently I'm working on two Unity projects.
+I've also got some experience with Unreal Engine.

 # Game projects #